henry-stroud/wdi-project-4/README.md

 }
 ```

-This was likely due to the way I had structured my back-end, and taught me in the future to further plan my next project.
-As transaction history was only a feature I added after completing the wireframing.
+This was likely due to the way I had structured my back-end, and taught me in the future to further plan my next project, as transaction history was only a feature I added and thought through after completing the wireframing.

+Another challenge was the time constraint, as I spent a lot of time figuring out how to use YouTube's API with my own backend.

 ### Wins